Kuroda vows to keep BOJ's focus on COVID-19 response amid weak inflation

-TOKYO : The Bank of Japan would continue to focus on cushioning the economic blow from the coronavirus pandemic, given lingering uncertainty over the outlook and subdued inflation, Governor Haruhiko Kuroda said on Monday.
+TOKYO: The Bank of Japan will continue to focus on cushioning the economic blow from the coronavirus pandemic, given lingering uncertainty over the outlook and subdued inflation, Governor Haruhiko Kuroda said on Monday (Sep 27).

+Corporate funding remains severe for retailers hit by the health crisis, Kuroda said, signalling the central bank's readiness to extend the current March 2022 deadline for a range of pandemic-relief programmes.

 Sluggish domestic demand and companies' reluctance to pass on higher raw material costs to consumers will likely keep any rebound in inflation moderate, Kuroda said.

-Export and output growth will also slow in the near term as Southeast Asian factory shutdowns blamed on the pandemic hit Japanese manufacturers, he added.

-"It's true Japan's economy has been held back by the successive waves of COVID-19," Kuroda said in a speech delivered at an online meeting with business leaders in Osaka, western Japan, repeating the central bank's readiness to ease monetary policy further if needed.
+"It's true Japan's economy has been held back by the successive waves of COVID-19," Kuroda said in a speech at an online meeting with business leaders in Osaka, western Japan.

-But he said disruptions to the supply chains were likely to be temporary, and Japan's economic recovery would become clearer as the impact of the pandemic subsides.
+"It's becoming quite difficult to achieve our 2 per cent inflation target," Kuroda told reporters after the meeting, reinforcing expectations the BOJ will lag well behind other major central banks in withdrawing its massive monetary support.

+Unlike Western economies, Japan's consumer inflation remains stuck around zero as weak demand keeps companies from passing on rising costs from commodity inflation and supply disruptions.

+But any pick-up in inflation will be moderate as Japanese firms tend to absorb rising costs at the expense of narrowing margins, compared with their overseas counterparts, Kuroda said.

+The key will be how soon consumption will recover from the pandemic's hit, he said.

-Under yield curve control, the BOJ pledges to guide short-term interest rates at -0.1per cent and 10-year bond yields around 0per cent via aggressive money printing.
+Under yield curve control, the BOJ pledges to guide short-term interest rates at -0.1 per cent and 10-year bond yields around 0 per cent as part of efforts to hit its elusive 2 per cent price goal.

 It also extended until March next year a range of programmes to ease funding strains for companies hit by the pandemic.